5. Exhortations, 4:8-6:10

 allo pro. "other" - otherwise.

-de "-" - but, and.
-Probably adversative here; "I feel persuaded in the Lord that you will not go wrong.
+de "-" - but/and.
+Transitional, indicating a step to a contrasting point; "I feel persuaded in the Lord that you will not go wrong.
 But he who unsettled you, will have to meet his doom", Moffatt.

 bastasei (bastazw) fut. "will pay" - will bear, carry / suffer, endure.
 The Judaizers will have to "bear" "the sentence", namely, the divine anathema.